fuadps/FYP-Maths-Adventure/README.md

 ### One of the floor map
 ![image](https://i.imgur.com/ogiNNN2.png)

+## Update
+I do not intend to update this games for future use anymore BUT only God know what happen.

 ## Disclaimer
-This games contain bugs for sure BUT I dont intend to fix it for now.
+This games contain bugs for sure BUT I do not intend to fix it for now.

-Feel free to play and I dont responsible for having any problems during installation or playing period.
+Feel free to play and I do not responsible for having any problems during installation or playing period.